Gibberlings3/Imoen4Ever/imoen_forever/readme.imoen_forever.english.txt

 Compatibility is a bit on the tough side with this mod since all mods assume Imoen is being taken at the Waukeen's Promenade fight and stays in Irenicus' grasps until the PC reaches Spellhold.

 The mod is:
--compatible with Alamateria's Restauration Project "Extended Waukeen's Promenade Cutscene" (independent of installation order)
+-compatible with Almateria's Restauration Project "Extended Waukeen's Promenade Cutscene" (independent of installation order)

 -compatible with Tweaks Anthology "Faster Chapter 1&2 Cut-Scenes & Dreams" (component "Convenience Tweaks and/or Cheats") if Tweak Anthology is installed after.